ClimbsRocks/data-formatter/README.md

 # data-formatter
 > Takes in a .csv file and formats it to be ready for machine learning using scikit-learn, or a neural network like brain.js or pyLearn2

-This library is designed to work with ppComplete, but is so broadly useful that I wanted to make it easily available.
+This library is designed to work with machineJS, but is so broadly useful that I wanted to make it easily available.

 ## Installation:
 To include as a dependency for a specific repo: